My Bare-Minimum Site

 Click the small box at the right end of the "File Name" field and browse to the SQL folder and select the unifuzz64.dll file.

-Don’t check the “Auto” check box for now.
+Don't check the box labeled "Auto" for now.

 Hit OK